B Street Theatre

 B Street Theatre is a 501c3 non-profit theater located in Sacramento, California.
-It was founded by actor Timothy Busfield in 1986 as Theatre for Children, Inc., the company's first focus was a touring theatre company for children.
+It was founded by actor Timothy Busfield and his brother Buck Busfield (who ran the company for decades) in 1986 as Theatre for Children, Inc., the company's first focus was a touring theatre company for children.
 The B Street Theatre School Tour (formerly known as Fantasy Theatre) was and continues to be extremely popular in the community— performing 12 times per week, 38 weeks a year.
 The School Tour has received critical acclaim by the media and educators.
 It is estimated that 3.6 million California children (currently about 200,000 per year) have attended performances since B Street Theatre's inception.
 For many children, The B Street Theatre School Tour is their only exposure to the live theatre in Northern California.

 In 1991, in an effort to broaden the success of B Street Theatre School Tour, Timothy Busfield and his brother Buck Busfield created B Street Theatre.
 Most of the plays produced each year are world, national, West Coast or regional premieres.
 B Street Theatre has been named Best Live Theatre (14 consecutive years) by The Sacramento News & Review and Best Performing Arts Organization 13 times by Sacramento Magazine; B Street Theatre performs to approximately 70,000 adults annually.

 In 2002, the company embarked on a third endeavor to allow families to experience live, professional theatre together.
 The B Street Theatre Family Series produces a four-show season of professional theatre presenting plays for school field trips during the week and the general public on weekends.
 Curriculum materials are developed for each Family Series production, and teachers are encouraged to develop classroom lessons based on themes from each play.